jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `bind-ip-addr-tcp`: IP address of all ConfigMap based TCP services declared on [`tcp-services-configmap`]({{% relref "command-line#tcp-services-configmap" %}}) command-line option.
 * `bind-ip-addr-healthz`: IP address of the health check URL.
-* `bind-ip-addr-http`: IP address of HTTP/s frontends.
+* `bind-ip-addr-http`: IP address of HTTP(S) frontends.
 * `bind-ip-addr-prometheus`: IP address of the haproxy's internal Prometheus exporter.
 * `bind-ip-addr-stats`: IP address of the statistics page.
 See also [`stats-port`](#stats).

+On v0.17 `bind-ip-addr-http` changed from `Global` to `Frontend` scope, which means it can be used now as Ingress annotation.
+If used as annotation, it needs to be used along with [`http-ports-local`](#bind-port) in order to not overwrite the global configuration.

 See also: